-Creating a website requires using some form of design as reference.
-It could be in our heads, in a mock up or design tool.
+Creating a website requires using some form of design as a reference.
+It could be in our heads, in a mock-up or design tool.
 Our objective as developers is to translate this blueprint efficiently to HTML/CSS while taking into account responsiveness and accessibility.
-This is no easy task since there are a myriad of ways one could code a layout.
-One way to achieve responsive, pixel perfect websites is creating a layout model separating website items into sections, blocks and elements.
+This is no easy task since there is a myriad of ways one could code a layout.
+One way to achieve responsively, pixel perfect websites is creating a layout model separating website items into sections, blocks, and elements.

-Before I translate any design to code, I start to divide the page in sections, blocks, and elements.
+Before I translate any design to code, I start to divide the page into sections, blocks, and elements.
 I define each of these as:

 - Element.
 Is any tag or tags that stand as a unit.
 These are commonly a text, icon, link, or image.

 Block.
 Is a container of one or multiple elements or blocks.
 It lacks logical meaning.
 Their main purpose is to organize elements through CSS properties such as

 Section.
 Is a container of one or multiple blocks and has a logical meaning.
 There are many HTML elements that can represent this such as